Treatment and Support Service (Directions Health Services)

 Family Support Counselling: For people experiencing issues associated with their friend or family member’s ATOD use.
 Counselling is available for parents, partners, children, friends or grandparents to develop strategies to cope with ATOD issues affecting the family.
 This may include safety planning, de-escalation strategies, and self-care.

-Crisis Counselling: Offered as a drop-in service for those in immediate distress or requiring urgent assistance.
+Walk-In and Brief Intervention: Offered as a drop-in service for those in immediate distress or requiring urgent assistance.

 - Screen for mental health

 - Assessments include a mental health component

 - Partnerships with mental health services (i.e. Maintaining joint management and consultation and liaison advice)

 - Staff undertake Aboriginal and/or Torres Strait Islander cultural awareness training